GooseDev72/OpenCore-Builder/README.md

 Issues: Erase option erases first USB in DiskPart.
 Plug only empty USBs.

 # Credits
-acidanthera - OpenCorePkg and macrecovery netvn82 - OC EFIs
+acidanthera - OpenCorePkg and macrecovery, netvn82 - OC EFIs,
-microsoft - batch (this app language is batch) windows3280 - coder
+microsoft - batch (this app language is batch), windows3280 - coder.

 # Building
 Clone or download this repo.